 Fort Collins is designated as a Bronze-level community due to its outstanding Safe Routes to School programming and pedestrian planning practices that include an excellent range of performance indicators.
 Highlights of Fort Collins’s application include:

 - Half of the Fort Collins's 41 elementary and middle schools have ongoing SRTS programs and the other half have special walk to school events.
-The City’s SRTS program has conducted comprehensive walkability audits at several schools in the local public school district, and it has developed Safe Routes maps for all schools in the district, available online.
-The City and school district are scheduled to update these Safe Routes maps during 2013.
+The City’s SRTS program has conducted comprehensive walkability audits at several schools in the local public school district, and it has developed Safe Routes maps for all schools in the district.

 - More than 70 percent of schools reported at least one "fun run"or walk-a-thon type event during the school year, many of which raise money for special programming, including wellness.
 Other promotional programs include bicycle safety education during P.E., mileage and trip tracking using punch cards, fundraising "lunch laps" and walking clubs and pedometer challenges for school staff.

 - The updated Transportation Master Plan for Fort Collins includes a dedicated Pedestrian Plan.
 Both documents include recommendations for action steps and strategies to evaluate, monitor, and report progress on plan implementation over time.
 One tool the City is using to measure mobility options and the integration of transportation and land use is "20-minute accessibility."
 This index measures the level of destination access within a 20-minute transportation shed.

 - The target mode share for walking and biking in Fort Collins is 20 percent!

 - Fort Collins uses a pedestrian level of service (LOS) based on five criteria: directness, continuity, street crossings (signalized only), visual interest and amenity, and security.
 The City is updating sections of the pedestrian LOS that relate to un-signalized and mid-block crossings.